Low vs High Beam: How are these Modes Different?

-To ensure optimum effectiveness, both low beam and high beam lights have distinct functions based on the intensity and projection of light.
-The general rule is to engage low beams when the oncoming traffic is within a distance of 150 meters.
+To ensure optimum effectiveness, both low and high beam lights have distinct functions based on the intensity and projection of light.
+The general rule is to engage low beams when the oncoming traffic is within a distance of 150 meters or around 500 ft.

 Contrary to popular belief, in extreme weather conditions like rain, fog or snowfall, one should switch to low beams.
 This is mainly because the water molecules reflect the light from high-beam headlights.
 That, in turn, would make it all the more difficult for drivers to have a clear view of the road.
 The water spots usually blur everything in front of you.

 People tend to use high beams in rural areas or in the dark for better vision.
-You should remember to switch to low beams from high beams while following a vehicle at night within a distance of 100 meters.
 Doing so will prevent you from blinding the driver in front of you due to the reflection in the rear-view mirror.

-Depending on weather, brightness, and location, both low and high beams have their advantages.
+Depending on weather, brightness, and location, both modes have their advantages.

 - Ideal for extreme weather conditions.
 Be it rain, fog, or snow, you should use low beams in order to have better visibility of the road.
 The light particles won’t bounce off of the cloud particles and blind the driver.

 - The civilized way to travel.
-Low beams won’t cause strain on the eyes of pedestrians, cyclists and motorists alike.
+The beam won’t cause strain on the eyes of pedestrians, cyclists and motorists alike.

 - Better visibility.
 Due to greater intensity in the projection of light, high beams are ideal in poorly lit areas or on deserted highways.

 - Can be used as a signaling device.
 We can flash our high beams to warn people of the vehicle’s presence or to signal the right of passage.